ModelSEED/ModelSEEDpy/docs/source/dfbapy_api.rst

 .. code-block:: python

- from modelseedpy import dfbapkg dfba = dfbapkg.dFBA(model, modelseed_db_path, solver = 'glpk', warnings = True, verbose = False, printing = False, jupyter = False)
+ from modelseedpy.fbapkg import dfbapkg dfba = dfbapkg.dFBA(model, modelseed_db_path, solver = 'glpk', warnings = True, verbose = False, printing = False, jupyter = False)

 - *model* ``cobra.core.model.Model``: the CobraKBase model that will be simulated.
 The conversion from `standard COBRA models  <https://cobrapy.readthedocs.io/en/latest/autoapi/cobra/core/model/index.html>`_ to CobraKBase models is facilitated by the `cobrakbase` package.
 - *modelseed_db_path* ``str``: specifies the path to a local version of the ModelSEED Database.
 - *solver* ``str``: specifies which linear programmating algorithm will be used to simulate the FBA model.
 The `glpk` solver is selected by default since it is free and universally accessible.
-- *warnings*, *verbose*, & *printing* ``bool``: specifies whether simulation warnings, details and calculated, or results will be printed, respectively.
-These options are valuable for trobuleshooting.
+- *warnings*, *verbose*, & *printing* ``bool``: specifies whether simulation warnings, details and calculations, or results will be printed, respectively.
+These options are valuable for troubleshooting.
 - *jupyter* ``bool``: specifies whether simulation is being conducted in a Jupyter notebook, in which case the printed DataFrames will be expressed with the ``display()`` function.